vidyasonawane/RahulMahale.io/content/blogs/How-pointers-are-related-to-array.md

 __Pointer__

-Pointer is a variable used for addressing; pointer variable also stores the    address of another variable.
+A Pointer is a variable used for addressing; pointer variable also stores the    address of another variable.

 Syntax: datatype * variablename;